dnbias/braindump/content/posts/etica_societa_e_privacy.md

 ### Principi {#principi}

+-   _The Right to be alone_
+    -   Warren, Brandeis 1890: _The right to privacy_
 -   Direttiva europea 95
 -   `GDPR` 2016, entrava in vigore nel 2018 in tutti i paesi UE
     -   introduce il concetto di _pseudonimizzazione_